martyacryl/Prograde/README.md

 1. Connect your GitHub repository to Vercel
 2. Vercel will auto-detect Next.js and configure build settings
 3. Set environment variables in Vercel dashboard
-4. Deploy automatically on push to main branch
+4. Automatic deployments on every push to main branch

 #### Vercel Configuration
 - **Framework**: Next.js (auto-detected)